gmcfall/semantictools/examples/lti/README.md

 specialized knowledge.
 To simplify the process, we start with UML since it is familiar to most software engineers.
-In particular, we use StarUML to create a logical model of the resources, and then we generate the RDF ontologies using a custom template (the “RDF Schema” template discussed above).
+In particular, we use StarUML to create a logical model of the resources, and then we generate the RDF ontologies using a custom template (the ï¿½RDF Schemaï¿½ template discussed above).

 # Cookbook